urban-justice-tech/website/index.md

         <h2 class="text-[#6e59f6] text-xl md:text-2xl font-bold">Interested in joining?</h2>
       </div>
       <div class="lg:col-span-6">
-        <p class="text-gray-600">We're always looking for passionate researchers and collaborators who share our vision for urban justice and technology.
-Get in touch to learn more about opportunities.</p>
+        <p class="text-gray-600">We're always looking for passionate researchers and collaborators who share our vision for urban justice and technology. <a href="mailto:wyso@umich.edu" class="underline">Get in touch</a> to learn more about opportunities.</p>
       </div>
     </div>
   </section>